CircuitSetup/Remote/README.md

 - a list of networks is displayed at the top of the page; click "Show All" to list all networks including their channel;
 - a "proposed channel" is displayed near the "WiFi channel" drop-down, based on a rather simple heuristic.
 The banner is green when a channel is excellent, grey when it is impeded by overlapping channels, and when that banner is red operation in AP mode is not recommended due to channels all being used.

-The channel proposition is based on all WiFi networks found; it does not take non-WiFi equipment (baby monitors, cordless phones, bluetooth devices, microwave ovens, etc) into account.
+The channel proposition is based on all WiFi networks found; it does not take non-WiFi equipment (baby monitors, cordless phones, Bluetooth devices, microwave ovens, etc) into account.

 ---